satand/strimzi-mirroring/README.md

 export PATH=$PATH:/root/.local/bin
 ```

-Install submariner broker
+Install the Submariner broker

 ```bash
 cd /root
 subctl deploy-broker
 ```

-you should to see this
+Then you should see this

 ```bash
 root@backup-control-plane:/# subctl deploy-broker